top of page

 Heat the ghee in a wide pan on medium heat.
 Add the mustard seeds; when they pop, about 20 seconds, add the chillies and curry leaves, and sauté for 1 minute.

-Add the ivy gourds, water and salt and simmer on a low flame closed for 5 minutes till the vegetable is partially cooked.
+Add the ivy gourds, water and salt and simmer on a low flame covered for 5 minutes till the vegetable is partially cooked.
 Open and cook off the water.
 The gourds should still be crisp; please do not cook them to a mush.

 Add the cashew nuts and salt and toss for 1 minute.